trevorjay/ng-bandos-comic-enhancer/README.md

 🔎 - The page format is not supported for embedded viewing, please enter the full page viewer

-✨ - The next page has been load
+✨ - The next page has beeloaded

 ## Features